2016 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act Annual Report

 The University Police Department prepares and submits a monthly Uniform Crime Report to the California Department of Justice.
 The department also enters stolen vehicles and property with serial numbers into the National Crime Information Center, allowing for recovery throughout the United States.

 As an active member of the Criminal Justice system, University Police interact and cooperate with other law enforcement agencies.
 Cases are filed with the Los Angeles County District Attorney Office.
-Information may also be given to the Office of the Vice President for Student Affairs for appropriate action involving students.
+Information may also be given to the Office of Student Affairs for appropriate action involving students.